 Saint Gregory the Great was a Nazianz priest born into an aristocratic family in Arianz, in the southwestern part of Cappadocia, near the city of Nazianz.
 His father was converted to Christianity by his wife Nona and later became Bishop of Nazianz.
 St Gregory studied in the Caesarea of Cappadocia, the Caesarea of Palestine, and the Alexandria school of Egypt.
 He completed his studies in Athens, where he stayed for ten years.
 During his studies, he befriended St. Basil the Great.

 Around 357, he left Athens and returned home.
 He received the sacrament of Holy Baptism and St. Basil’s invitation to visit him at the monastery he had founded on the banks of the river Iris in Pontus.
 He arrives at this monastery and stays there for quite a long time.
 During his stay here, he helps St. Basil to write the Philokalia.

 What is the meaning of Gregory?

-Hence, the question is, is Gregory a decent name?
-Like other “unjustifiably dated” names, for example, Amy, Gregory is a name with a strong history that is essentially getting back to its normal decent spot after a notoriety blast.
-That settles on Gregory as a decent decision today.
+Hence, the question is, is Gregory a proper name?
+Like other “unjustifiably dated” names, for example, Amy, Gregory is a name with a strong history that returns to its usual decent spot after a notoriety blast.
+That settles on Gregory as a proper decision today.
 Manly, wise, lively, and refined.

-Gregg is a manly given name, here and there a short structure (hypocorism) of Gregory.
-It might allude to Gregg Alexander, an American artist/lyricist, and maker who conceived Gregory Aiuto in 1970.
+Gregg is a manly given name, here and there, a temporary structure (hypocorism) of Gregory.
+It might allude to Gregg Alexander, an American artist/lyricist and maker who conceived Gregory Aiuto in 1970.